contains the active ingredient meloxicam

 Keep your tablets in their pack until it is time to take them.
 If you take them out of the pack they may not keep well.

 Keep your tablets in a cool dry place where the temperature stays below 25°C.

 Do not store Moxicam or any other medicine in the bathroom or near a sink.
-Do not leave it on a window sill or in the car on hot days.
+Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-If your doctor tells you to stop taking Moxicam, or your tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

 Moxicam tablets are available in two strengths: -

 - Moxicam 7.5 - Yellow coloured, circular 7mm, flat bevelled uncoated tablet, with central breakline on one side, plain on the other